CS207G7/cs207-FinalProject/README.md

 ### External Dependencies

 The history module depends primarily on a MySQL instance hosted on AWS, and a web interface built with Django and also hosted on AWS.
 All external libraries required for this addin at the user level (only pymysql) should be automatically installed along with cs207_g7.

-### How to Run Tests

-If you would like run tests, please use the following steps:
-1. Clone our github repository to your local computer
-2. Navigate into the cs207-FinalProject folder
-3. pytest kinetics

 ### How to Contribute!